Tuesday, December 23, 2025

 I must confess I was surprised myself.
 The presence of zeitgest in English harkens back to 1835.
 So it is safe to say that it is well-established in the language.
 In Spanish, however, the term is still restricted to the elitist spheres of academia... or so I thought.
 Its appearance in a TV show might be a sign that the tide is turning.
 Who knows?

 Anyway, zeitgeist is, by no means, the only loanword that English speakers have taken from German.
 Wunderkind, for instance, is a noun that you may stumble upon every once in a while.
-A wunderkind is, essentially, a child prodigy which should come as no surprise as Wunder means "wonder" and Kind is, of course, the German word for "child".
+A wunderkind is, essentially, a child prodigy.
+This should surprise no one, since Wunder means "wonder" and Kind is, of course, the German word for "child".
 So, now you may wonder (pun intended) why an English speaker should feel the need to employ such a foreign word.
 Don't we already have the expression whizz kidwhich means the exact same thing?
 The answer to that question is pretty obvious.
 We sometimes prefer loanwords because their impact on the listener or reader is different.
 Rendevouz and tryst have the same meaning but feel different.
 Consider the differences between lingerie and underwear, safari and journey, or aficionado and devotee.

 Remember that, at the advanced level, the semantic content of an expression is only part of the full meaning it conveys.
 A sophisticated speaker is expected to think about the register of a word as well as its connotations and even its phonetic associations.
 Wunderkind happens to carry a certain sense of excitement and marvel that "whizz kid" just doesn't have.
 It is more dramatic and, let's face it, slightly literary.
-You can use it to refer to someone young (not necessarily a child) who excels spectacularly in areas such as chess, finance, music, literature or sports.
-Not an everyday word, I'm afraid.
+You can use it to refer to someone young (not necessarily a child) who excels spectacularly in areas such as chess, finance, music, literature or sports, but if you don't usually discuss young little geniuses you might not need to use the term.

-Other German words that you may find in English are:
+Other German words that you may come across in English are:

 • Doppelganger (from Doppelgänger:"a person who looks exactly like someone else")